 However, not all computers can run a Virtual machine.
 But if you want to run, then you can create one with the help of Windows 10.
-Windows 10 has support for hardware virtualization, and this can be done via Hyper-V, a virtualization platform.
-On your Windows 10, once you enable the Virtualization, you can create a virtual machine.
+Windows 10 has hardware virtualization support, which can be done via Hyper-V, a virtualization platform.
+On your Windows 10, once you enable Virtualization, you can create a virtual machine.

-If you want to create a virtual machine, then you have to first enable hardware virtualization on Windows 10.
+To create a virtual machine, you must first enable hardware virtualization on Windows 10.
 So, to do this, your computer system needs some requirements, and if the system meets all the requirements, you can go ahead and follow the steps.